 Living with epilepsy requires special care.
 It can affect your safety, relationships, work and much more.
 You want a team that can help you manage the condition and its symptoms.

 University of Missouri Health Care has the most complete epilepsy care program in mid-Missouri.
 In fact, our program has been recognized as a Level 4 Epilepsy Center by the National Association of Epilepsy Centers.
 This means our doctors have the most advanced skills and resources needed to take care of the most complex epilepsy patients.
+We also have specialized care for children with epilepsy.

 We are able to offer innovative surgeries to improve quality of life and manage the disease.
 You won’t find a team with more experience or the range of services we offer anywhere else in the region.
 Our epilepsy specialists, neurosurgeons, neuropsychologists, nurses, and others are here to provide you with personalized care.